getsentry/sentry-github-actions-app/README.md

 # Sentry Github Actions App

-**NOTE**: If this is a project you would like us to invest in, please let us know in [this issue](https://github.com/getsentry/sentry-github-actions-app/issues/46).
+**NOTE**: You can try this project but you will need to deploy your own ingestion app.
+If this is a project you would like us to invest in, please let us know in [this issue](https://github.com/getsentry/sentry-github-actions-app/issues/46).

 This app allows your organization to instrument Github Actions with Sentry.
 You can use this to get insights of what parts of your CI are slow or failing often.

 It works by listening to Github workflow events via a webhook configured in a Github App.
 These events are then stored in Sentry as performance transactions.
 The best value for this project is when you have [Sentry's Discover](https://docs.sentry.io/product/discover-queries/) and [Dashboards](https://docs.sentry.io/product/dashboards/) in order to slice the data and answer the questions you care about.
-In a sense, this project turns Github's CI as an app that Sentry monitors, thus, you can use many of the features you're familiar with.
+In a sense, this project turns Github's CI into an app which Sentry monitors, thus, you can use many of the features you're already familiar with.

+**NOTE**: The Discover feature is only available on either a Business or Trial Plan.

+**NOTE**: The Dashboards feature is only available on the Team Plan or higher.

 There's likely products out there that can give you insights into Github's CI, however, this may be cheaper, it saves you having to add another vendor and your developers are already familiar with using Sentry.